 1) Differences between quartzite and granite

-Do not mistake quartzite for quartz.
+Do not mistake quartzite countertops for quartz countertops.
 Quartzite is a naturally occurring metamorphic rock.
 Metamorphic rocks are formed deep under the earth’s surface and are modified by a combination of heat, pressure and chemical processes.
 Quartzite starts off as quartz sandstone and due to the metamorphic process, it becomes quartzite.

 It’s primarily grey or white in color and can have swirling veins which bears a strong resemblance to marble.
 Unlike quartz, it’s highly resistant to heat and scratching.
 For the most part, it is resistant to chemical reactions but some quartzite stones have calcium carbonate which reacts to acid and may cause etching.

 Quartz is an engineered stone i.e. a man-made stone.
 The same quartz crystals that are found in quartzite are combined with resin, pigments and different materials to form quartz.
 This blend is what makes quartz more affordable and a stone that can be manipulated.

 Granite, unlike quartzite, is an igneous stone.
 It’s formed from cooled magma and is partly composed of quartz.
 It too is resistant to heat, scratching and chemical reactions.
 If you do buy quartzite or granite that stains or forms scratches then it’s probably not quartzite or granite.
 You can perform a scratch test or acid test before you buy the slabs and if your salesperson doesn’t let you do this then it’s probably not granite or quartzite.

 2) Characteristics of quartzite vs granite: